iluwatar/java-design-patterns/twin/README.md

   - Object composition
   - Performance
   - Resilience
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Twin Design Pattern

-To provide a way to handle multiple, related classes in a manner that allows them to work together without inheriting from a common base class.
+The Twin design pattern in Java provides a way to handle multiple, related classes in a manner that allows them to work together without inheriting from a common base class.

 ## Detailed Explanation of Twin Pattern with Real-World Examples